FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 accrue to the Council.

-The key objectives of the 2020 Budget are set out in the Table below:--- 12
+The key objectives of the 2020 Budget are set out in the Table below:
+---
+12

 (Image omitted)